-Case Notes: a new true crime podcast from Classic FM
+Case Notes: the award-winning true crime podcast from Classic FM

-Case Notes is a true crime podcast like no other.
+Case Notes, winner of the British Podcast Awards' "Best True Crime Podcast", is a true crime podcast like no other.
 Presenter Tim Lihoreau delves into the darkest mysteries and murkiest stories from the history of music.
 Did you know Haydn’s head was taken from his grave by one of his best friends?
 Or that one composer was so obsessed with black magic his friends feared for his life?

 If you're listening on Mac or PC, scroll down to listen to the podcast right here in our player